bhavrish/ogmazesolver/README.md

 Bhavesh Shah, George Shey

 ## statement of problem
-Is there a path between the start and 'treasure' of the maze exists?
+Return a boolean value of whether there is a path between the start and 'treasure'.

 ## recursive abstraction
-If asked to solve a maze, the recursive abstraction can solve a maze of size n-1 hallways.
+When I am asked to find a path between the start and the 'treasure', the recursive abstraction can find a path to the treasure from the next point.

 ## base case
 A maze of size 1 hallway would be the base case.